Introduction

 Key Capabilities

-- Integrity Detection — SHA2 hashing catches content changes even when filesystem metadata stays the same; format validators detect corruption in supported file types
+- Integrity Verification — SHA2 hashing detects bit rot and tampering; format validators catch corruption in supported file types

-- Alert System — Suspicious hash changes and validation failures are flagged immediately with status management (Open/Flagged/Dismissed)
+- Alert System — Suspicious hash changes and validation failures flagged immediately with status management

-- Powerful Query Language — SQL-inspired syntax lets you filter, sort, and analyze your data with precision
+- Powerful Query Language — SQL-inspired syntax for filtering, sorting, and analyzing your filesystem data

 FsPulse is designed to scale across large file systems while maintaining clarity and control for the user.